-Prepare a unit of work for Year 11 (not Year 12) which covers approximately half the term.
+Prepare a unit of work for the Year 12 Mathematics Standard Course which covers approximately half the term.
 You need to ensure the unit demonstrates you are ready to plan and teach Stage 6 effectively.
 Make sure you have reflected on the feedback you received for the scope and sequence you prepared for Assessment 1.
-The unit should be The Elements of Production in Performance.
-You should use the same text that you used in Assignment 1.